SoftwareVerde/bitcoin-verde/specification/utxo-fastsync-chip-20210625.md

 * UTXO P2P messages with even/odd public key mismatch (i.e., inventory item `0x434D5402` having a public key beginning with `0x03`)
 * Duplicate UTXOs in the UTXO snapshot should have the lower-block height unless previous transaction has been fully spent
 * Ensure mainnet block 690k UTXO set matches public key: `000000000000000000000000000000000000000000000000000000000000000000`
+* Gracefully handle a reorg (if applicable) of a UTXO snapshot

 ## Security Considerations